How to Create Your Online Reputation Dashboard for Your Boss

 It should match your internal customers: how they work, their analysis patterns, and reporting.
 The chosen topics and indicators should correspond to the business' organization and retrieval of service data: the dashboard can be shared and will be the origin of other deliverables produced by your internal customers (Reports, PowerPoints).

 If it is a geographical organization that is most prominent in your business and/or in the service concerned, it is this criterion that should be the dashboard entry point.
 If these points cross over (ie. Regions x products), the dashboard will use views that combine the different types of data.

 Like any dashboard, the data retrieval logic can follow different philosophies:

 a.
 Dashboard organized according to your processes

-Thus, the Social Media Dashboard may include as many windows or tabs as phases of "marketing tunnel".
-You can then, within each view showing the phases, view your product data and analyzes, markets and web media types for example.
+Thus, the Social Media Dashboard may include as many windows or tabs as phases of the "marketing funnel".
+You can then, within each view showing the phases, view your product data, markets, and web media types for example.

 b.
 Dashboard organized by Web/Social Media channels